-The idea that a retail trader, investor or even fund can employ automated trading systems and profit consistently without continuing adjustments or interventions based on fundamental conditions is dubious .
-The reason is simple: if math could provide the solution to consistent profits from trading, then mathematical geniuses would have already figured it out and would own the market.
-But that is not the case.
+The idea that a retail trader, investor or even fund can employ automated trading systems and profit consistently without continuing adjustments or interventions based on fundamental conditions is dubious . . .

 Hypothetical or simulated performance results have certain inherent limitations.
 Unlike an actual performance record, simulated performance results do not represent actual trading.
 Also, since the trades have not actually been executed, the results may have under- or over-compensated for the impact, if any, of certain market factors, such as lack of liquidity.
 Hypothetical trading results are also subject to the fact that they are designed with the benefit of hindsight.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those shown.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.